Breanne Fahs

 Decker Dunlop was a student at Arizona State University majoring in Women and Gender Studies.
 Their interests include investigating the covert character of whiteness, the relationship between globalization and neocolonialism, the assimilation of disruptive, transgressive acts into the mainstream, and the implementation of radical bathroom politics.
 They intend to support the activist and humanitarian groups fighting the militarization of the border and the criminalization of migration.

-Carrie Rudel is a recent graduate of Arizona State University and ASU Barrett with a major in Social and Cultural Analysis, specifically Queer and Sexuality Studies.
+Carrie Rudel is a graduate of Arizona State University and ASU Barrett with a major in Social and Cultural Analysis, specifically Queer and Sexuality Studies.
 Some of Carrie's research interests include sex worker rights, abject bodies and the feminine threat, queer cultural narratives, and sexual pleasure versus emotional fulfillment in the context of BDSM.
 She plans to get her Masters in Social Work and pursue a career as an LCSW.
 Carrie is also a singer/songwriter and writes poetry in her spare time.

-Tatiana Crespo is a recent (2017) graduate of Arizona State University with a major in Interdisciplinary Arts and Performance.
+Tatiana Crespo is a 2017 graduate of Arizona State University with a major in Interdisciplinary Arts and Performance.
 She is a composer whose songs reflect the Female Hispanic American experience through a variety of Latin rhythms on the accordion.
 She is also working on an installation project that deals with issues encompassing waste, femininity, and her experience as a Costa Rican immigrant in Arizona.

 Madison Carlyle is a 2017 graduate of Arizona State University's M.A. in Social Justice and Human Rights program.
 In Spring 2015, she graduated with a B.A. in Psychology from the University of Oklahoma.
 Her interests include: knowledge production, radical movements, manifestos, and feminist theory.
 She plans to pursue a Ph.D. in Sociology and currently resides in Seattle, WA.